Kotti/kotti_user_manual/docs/editing_content/contents_view.rst

 Contents View
 =============

-The Contents view shows contained items with data for each item: title, type, state (e.g. public or private), visibility (shown or hidden in navigation menu), and creation and modification dates:
+The Contents view for a given location shows contained items with data for each
+item: title, type, state (e.g. public or private), visibility (shown or hidden in navigation menu), and creation and modification dates:

 ..
 Image:: ../images/contents_view.png

-Each item has a checkbox, so you can select one or multiple items for doing an action via one of the buttons at the bottom of the view:
+Each item has a checkbox, so you can select one or more items for performing an action, as described below, via one of the buttons at the bottom of the view:

 ..
 Image:: ../images/contents_action_buttons.png